University bucket list: 36 things every student must do

-- Support your uni sports team - Even if you're not a sports fan, nothing will make you feel more proud to be part of your university community than cheering on the rugby/hockey/rowing team at a varsity event.
-Plus there's bound to be lots of funny chants, scarf waving and day drinking.
+- Support your uni sports team – Even if you're not a sports fan, nothing will make you feel more proud to be part of your university community than cheering on the rugby/hockey/rowing team at a varsity event.
+Plus there's bound to be loads of funny chants, scarf waving and day drinking.

 - Go on a day trip – When you're in the uni bubble it's easy to forget that there's a whole world around you.
 Grab your mates one weekend and head on a day trip by bus or train.
 Whether you go to the beach, the countryside, or a nearby city, getting away from your daily routine and taking a break from uni life is essential.

 - Take part in a student protest – Rising tuition fees, the scrapping of maintenance grants; there's a lot to be angry about as a student, and there's no better way of making your voice heard than by joining a student protest.
 Bonus points if you make a placard with a witty slogan on it.

 - Throw a house party – Yes, the clean-up operation might take weeks, but if you're living in a student house at university you have to have a house party.
 Drag out the biggest speakers you can find, prep the perfect playlist and send out a shedload of invites.
 But, just make sure your neighbours know about it beforehand – you don't want to get fined over it.

 - Create an epic fancy dress costume – One of the best things about uni life is getting shamelessly over-invested in fancy dress costumes.
 Whether it's a bar crawl, house party or a themed club night, spend a day making an epic fancy dress costume that will blow everyone away (speaking from experience, it might even lead to some free drinks!).